ChrisBinK/Metabase-vs-Superet/README.md

-## Creating dashboard in SUperbase.
+## Creating dashboard in Superset.

 We are going to create a dashboard base on data available in csv format.
 Here are the steps: